-Recreational anglers tag and release 65% of their striped marlin catch (mean of the last ten years).
+Recreational anglers tag and release 50 to 60% of their striped marlin catch.
 Most of these fish are caught on lures.
 Reported results from 66 pop-up satellite archival tags (PSATs) deployed on lure caught striped marlin in New Zealand showed a high survival rate following catch and release.
 The pop-up archival tags are programmed to release from the fish following death.
 No fish died and sank to the seafloor.
 One fish was eaten (tag and all) by a lamnid shark about 15 hours after it was tagged and released.
 A small proportion of other PSAT tags failed to report so the fate of these fish is unknown.